usrme/wishlistlite/README.md

 ## Usage

-At the moment there is only one way to use it and that is to just execute `wishlistlite`.
-This opens up an alternate screen where you can (hopefully) see all of your hosts from your `~/.ssh/config` listed, which can then be SSH-ed into by selecting the appropriate one, or filtering for it, and pressing Enter.
+Execute `wishlistlite`, which opens up an alternate screen where you can (hopefully) see all of your hosts from your `~/.ssh/config` listed, which can then be SSH-ed into by selecting the appropriate one using arrow keys, or filtering for it, and pressing Enter.
 It then just grabs whatever is next to the `Host` declaration, precedes it with `ssh`, runs that executable, and exits `wishlistlite` leaving you with an SSH session.

 It's also possible to press the letter `i`, which will allow you to supply a host to connect to on an ad-hoc basis.
 For example inputting `user@example.com` and pressing Enter will go through the exact process as above.
 Any of the entries from your SSH configuration are still valid as inputs.

-To sort by recently connect to hosts press the letter `r`, which will read the file `~/.ssh/recent.json`, which gets created with the same entries as presented in the default view.
+To sort by recently connected to hosts press the letter `r`, which will read the file `~/.ssh/recent.json`, which gets created with the same entries as presented in the default view.
 After connecting to various hosts that file will be sorted according to which host was connected to recently.
 Press `r` again to return to the default view.

 ### Caveats